Jimmy Logue

-James E. Logue (1837 – October 4, 1899) was a Philadelphia based burglar who is thought to have stolen an accumulative of more than $300,000 over the course of his criminal career.
+James E. Logue (c.
+1837 – October 4, 1899) was a Philadelphia based burglar who is thought to have stolen more than $300,000 over the course of his criminal career.
 He mostly targeted homes and shops but also occasionally banks and spent time in and out of jail.
 In brief announcements of his death in 1899, he was referred to as "the notorious bank robber".
 He is perhaps better known for the disappearance of his third wife, Joanna, who was later discovered to have been murdered by her nephew, Alphonso Cutaiar.

 Early life

-"Jimmy" Logue was born in Philadelphia around 1837 to an Episcopal family and began stealing when he was a teenager.
+Logue was born in Philadelphia around 1837 to an Episcopal family and began stealing when he was a teenager.
 According to him, it came naturally to him and he told his physician on his death bed that "It was born in me.
 I couldn't help it."
 Logue was first sent to the House of Refuge when he was 10 years old in 1847 for larceny, and again in 1852.

 His real name was alternately claimed to be William Casey, and Henry Greyson, the latter of which he can be found recorded as on the 1880 census in the Eastern State Penitentiary, however, these are believed to be aliases.